Federal Education Policy

 - Title I helps authorizers answer two key questions: how well is a school performing, and is it serving all populations of students well?

 It provides annual, comparable data on a variety of performance metrics for every charter school, including data divided by student population groups.
 How a state designs its systems, and chooses to report on these requirements, will have a direct impact on the type and content of the standard annual performance data a public charter school authorizer can access from the state.

 Having an educational program that helps all students meet state standards, participating in the annual state assessment, correctly reporting that data to the state (or district), engaging in any required improvement efforts, and spending Title I funding appropriately.

-Provides funding to increase the quality of teachers, principals, and school leaders.
-To receive funds a state has to have an approved plan to improve quality of these professionals which could include elements like: teacher certification requirements, teacher evaluations, alternative credential programs, teacher retention, or professional development.
+Provides education and charter school funding to increase the quality of teachers, principals, and school leaders.
+To receive funds a state has to have an approved plan to improve the quality of these professionals which could include elements like: teacher certification requirements, teacher evaluations, alternative credential programs, teacher retention, or professional development.
 States have significant flexibility to design their plans.